ehoang0106/blog/source/_posts/application-load-balancer.md

 - Multi-AZ deployment provides high availability with minimal resources
 - Implementing CloudWatch Alarms and Lambda functions to manage secondary server activation based on primary region health

+For the full setup, you can check out my code [here](https://github.com/ehoang0106/multi-region-recovery-terraform).

 ## Encountered Issues

 Initially, I designed a system with two auto-scaling groups running simultaneously in two regions.
 However, I realized this was not cost-effective, so I redesigned it and have to write the terraform code again.